Jeremiah O’Donovan [Rossa]

 James Joyce - of Mangan’s sister in “Araby”: ‘[...]
 Her image accompanied me even in places the most hostile to romance.
 On Saturday evenings when my aunt went marketing I had to go to carry some of the parcels.
 We walked through the flaring streets, jostled by drunken men and bargaining women, amid the curses of labourers, the shrill litanies of shop-boys who stood on guard by the barrels of pigs’ cheeks, the nasal chanting of street-singers, who sang a come-all-you about O’Donovan Rossa, or a ballad about the troubles in our native land.’
 (Joyce, “Araby”, in Dubliners, 1914 &c.)

 Pádraic Piarais, Graveside Oration: ‘Do hiarradh orm-sa labhairt indiu ar son a bhfuil cruinnighthe ar an láthair so agus ar son a bhfuil beo de Chlannaibh Gaedheal, ag moladh an leomhain do leagamar i gcré annso agus ag gríosadh meanman na gcarad atá go brónach ina dhiaidh.
 A cháirde, ná bíodh brón ar éinne atá ina sheasamh ag an uaigh so, acht bíodh buidheachas againn inar gcroidhthibh do Dhia na ngrás do chruthuigh anam uasal áluinn Dhiarmuda Uí Dhonnabháin Rosa agus thug sé fhada dhó ar an saoghal so.
 Ba chalma an fear thu, a Dhiarmuid.
 Is thréan d’fhearais cath ar son cirt do chine, is ní beag ar fhuilingis; agus ní dhéanfaidh Gaedhil dearmad ort go bráth na breithe.
 Acht, a cháirde, ná bíodh brón orainn, acht bíodh misneach inar gcroidhthibh agus bíodh neart inar gcuirleannaibh, óir cuimhnighimís nach mbíonn aon bhás ann nach mbíonn aiséirghe ina dhiaidh, agus gurab as an uaigh so agus as na huaghannaibh atá inar dtimcheall éireochas saoirse Gheadheal.’
-(See full-text version on CELT website [online; extant 15.11.2010], and English trans. as infra.)
+(See full-text copy on CELT website [online; extant 15.11.2010], and English trans. as infra.)

 Patrick Pearse, ‘O’Donovan Rossa: Character Study’, in Political Writings and Speeches (Dublin: Phoenix Publishing Co.
 Ltd. 1924), pp.128-33: ‘O’Donovan Rossa was not the greatest man of the Fenian generation, but he was its most typical man.
 He was the man that to the masses of his countrymen then and since stood most starkly and plainly for the Fenian idea.
 More lovable and understandable than the cold and enigmatic Stephens, better known than the shy and sensitive Kickham, more human than the scholarly and chivalrous O’Leary, more picturesque than the able and urbane Luby, older and more prominent than the man who, when the time comes to write his biography, will be recognised as the greatest of the Fenians - John Devoy - Rossa held a unique place in the hearts of Irish men and Irish women.
 They made songs about him, his very name passed into a proverb.
 To avow oneself a friend of O’Donovan Rossa meant in the days of our fathers to avow oneself a friend of Ireland [128] it meant more: it meant to avow oneself a “mere” Irishman, an “Irish enemy”, an “Irish savage”, if you will, naked and unashamed.
 Rossa was not only “extreme”, but he represented the left wing of the “extremists”.
 Not only would he have Ireland free, but he would have Ireland Gaelic.
 [Cont.]